Japan: Shinzo Abe's checkered economic legacy | DW | 28.08.2020

 Seven years on as Abe makes a premature exit, experts say Abenomics at best has had a checkered record.
 Initially, it propped up growth, spurred corporate profits and sentiment through a weaker Japanese yen and higher stock markets.
 But the momentum soon fizzled out.

-The Japanese economy is in a recession, contracting for three consecutive quarters, inflation remains well below the 2% target set in 2013.
-Domestic demand is struggling to grow amid sluggish wage growth and Japanese government debt is at a record high at more than 250% of Gross Domestic Product (GDP).
+The Japanese economy is in recession, having shrunk for three consecutive quarters, inflation remains well below the 2% target set in 2013.
+Domestic demand is struggling to grow amid sluggish wage growth and Japanese government debt is at a record high of more than 250% of Gross Domestic Product (GDP).

 Abenomics' mixed record extends to its so-called Womenomics plan, which is aimed at raising female participation in the workforce.
 While it has managed to raise the female employment rate, critics say most of the women have landed in poor-paying non-regular jobs.